thientran1707/IVLE-Login/README.md

 At the time of writing this repo, this method is working perfectly.
 It may work for a long time but **no guarantee is made**.

-The repo should be using for learning and developing purpose, not anything else.
+The repo should be using for learning and developing purpose only.